Join Us on Our Mission

 Study Psychology and be part of the program looking to continue cutting-edge research and providing the community with the best current practices in psychology.

 Promoting Excellence in Psychological Science

-The Department of Psychology has a threefold mission: To answer questions on the cutting edge of psychology research, to provide training to undergraduate and graduate students in the broad fields of psychology, and to provide individuals and the community with psychological services based on the best current practices in psychology.
+The Department of Psychology and Neuroscience has a threefold mission: To answer questions on the cutting edge of psychology research, to provide training to undergraduate and graduate students in the broad fields of psychology, and to provide individuals and the community with psychological services based on the best current practices in psychology.